nigelredding/act65.github.io/_posts/2016-3-26-Rotating.md

  The rotations can only occur at 45, 90, 135, ... degrees.
 What about in between?
 I think the fundamental problem the our representation of the image and kernels.
 A hxdxw grid in matrix representation is great for convolving across the x,y (and even depth) axes, and for learning to recognise straight or diagonal lines.

 But given the felxibility (depth) of the CNNs used in practice the fact that it is harder to learn to recognise a curved line over a straight one doesnt seem to effect the accuracy of the CNN.
-(However, I do think there are different representations that may help reduce the parameters required, as it would make learning curves, or other types of features easier.
+(However, I do think there are different representations that may help reduce the parameters required, as it would make learning curves, or other types of features easier.)

 I see the current approach as: trying to make a representation of a face from only very small straight lines.
+Surely there is a better way.

 ### Aggregating convolution outputs